-Similar This school is in Similar Schools Group 45.
-All schools in this group are secondary level schools in urban or Schools suburban school districts with high student needs in relation to district resources.
-The schools in this group are in Group the higher range of student needs for secondary level schools in these districts.
+This school is in Similar Schools Group 51.
+All schools in this group are secondary level schools in school districts with average student needs in relation to district resource capacity.
+The schools in this group are in the higher range of student needs for secondary level schools in these districts.